caiks/TBOT01/README.md

 ```
 The average journey time increases a little to 5 minutes and 35 seconds, but this is not statistically significantly different from the mode 3 run of *model* 27.
 A much longer run would be required to demonstrate any difference.

+TODO

+experiment with threshold parameterisation

+more experience with existing models, perhaps gained from probabilistic actors

+bigger models based on more experience

+could condition on substrate005 definition of location

+mode006 shortest path the room

+discounted expected distance to room

+more details in rooms to make more easily identifiable (within the 8 buckets)

+short term memory, with past turns, to aid when lidar out of range of the walls

+condition on global coordinate and orientation to determine an angle to turn to next coordinate and orientation (given goal room) rather than relying on random turns

+<a name = "Summary"></a>

+### Summary

+TODO

+summary Unsupervised can choose labels or goals after

+look forward to TBOT02.
+We (i) experience - obtain the history, (ii) modelling - induce/condition the model, (iii) action - apply the model and the history to the current event and decide motor actions given the labels.
+There are 3 separate stages.
+In dynamic TBOT02, all three occur at once.